 Following local elections in May 2019, the Council reviewed its corporate business plan and agreed a new framework in January 2020.
-The new plan extends to 2024.
+The current plan extends to 2024.
 The plan includes 6 priorities supported by 19 objectives.

 Progress towards achieving the priorities outlined in the former plan was monitored through a Corporate Business Plan Monitoring report and considered by the Corporate Performance Panel.

-The final update on the corporate business plan ending in 2019/20 was provided to Corporate Performance Panel on 21 July 2021.
+The full year performance update on the corporate business plan for 2021/22 was provided to Corporate Performance Panel on 16 June 2022.